codewith-mahir/Pawpal/CROSS_PLATFORM_GUIDE.md

-# PetAdopt - Cross-Platform Compatibility Guide 🌐
+# Pawpal - Cross-Platform Compatibility Guide 🌐

 ## MacBook Compatibility ✅

-**Your PetAdopt website is 100% compatible with MacBook!** Here's everything you need to know:
+**Your Pawpal website is 100% compatible with MacBook!** Here's everything you need to know:

 ## Why It Works on MacBook